Sacroiliac Joint Fusion Treatment

 It’s not uncommon for people to have pain in their sacroiliac joints due to trauma, muscle weakness, inflammation, degeneration, and ligament strain or sprain.
 Up to 62% of patients with low back pain can have sacroiliac joint pain.
 If you have chronic SI joint pain, you may have been told you need surgery.

 Some patients undergo SI joint fusion surgery and continue to have pain.
 If you are searching for alternatives to SI joint fusion in Ohio, Pain Zero can help.
-If you’ve have SI joint fusion and you still have pain, Pain Zero can help.
-We provide cutting-edge
+If you’ve had SI joint fusion and you still have pain, Pain Zero can help.
+We provide cutting-edge pain management alternatives to help people avoid invasive surgery and improve the quality of life of those who have gotten SI joint fusion surgery with minimal results.

 SI Joint Fusion Alternatives

 Patients looking for alternatives to SI joint fusion in Ohio can benefit from seeking a comprehensive evaluation and consultation with Pain Zero.
-From injections, ablations, and wedge procedure - there are plenty of options.
+From injections, ablations, and wedge procedures - there are plenty of options.
 Whether you are looking to avoid surgery or seeking help for a failed surgery, our compassionate physicians can help you get the pain relief you need with techniques tailored to your unique condition.

 In Office SI Joint Fusion